 Frequently Asked Questions

-Answer: The office is required to use an interactive voice response system (IVR).
-The IVR is user friendly and a caller may follow the prompts to be connected with the Michigan State Disbursement Unit (MiSDU) for account information, to request forms or may choose to connect to the local FOC to schedule an appointment with a caseworker.
+The office is required to use an interactive voice response system (IVR).
+The IVR is user-friendly and a caller may follow the prompts to be connected with the Michigan State Disbursement Unit (MiSDU) for account information and to request forms.
+Click here to schedule a virtual phone appointment.
 Please be advised that the office receives a high volume of calls daily and you may need to wait to speak to a receptionist.

 Where can I send my payment by check or money order?